The Collectors

 The Art of Conversation, 111 cm x 120 cm, oil on MDF, 2024

-Again, this painting poses questions:
+Again, it poses questions:

 Who has chosen what? (see below)